codeneuro/neurofinder-python/README.md

 ## metrics

-Five asymmetric metrics are computed when comparing two sets of regions, all based on standard [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval) metrics.
-The first two are based entirely on the central location of each region, ignoring the particular spatial structure.
+Five asymmetric metrics are computed when comparing two sets of regions, all based on standard concepts from [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval).
+Because the metrics are asymmetric, **it matters which set of regions is first or second**; by convention, we typically compare ground truth to estimated.

+The first two metrics are based entirely on the central location of each region, ignoring the particular spatial structure.
 First, a greedy matching procedure is used to find, for each region in the first set, a unique match in the second set.
 Then the following metrics are computed:

 - `precision` fraction of matched regions divided by the number of regions in the first set
 - `recall` fraction of matched regions divided by the number of regions in the second set